sc2ad/beat-saber-community-wiki/hook-modding-guide.md

 * IL2CPP Dumper, either [mine](https://github.com/sc2ad/Il2CppDumper/releases/) (which supports proper dumping of struct field offsets) or [Perfare's](https://github.com/Perfare/Il2CppDumper/releases) (which is the main repo).

-* [ndk](https://developer.android.com/ndk/downloads) Which you will use for compiling your mod, download the latest release.
+* [NDK](https://developer.android.com/ndk/downloads) Which you will use for compiling your mod, download the latest release.

+* [ADB](https://developer.android.com/studio/releases/platform-tools.html) Which you will use for viewing logs, among other various functions

 * [dnSpy](https://github.com/0xd4d/dnSpy/releases) Which you will use for analyzing and decompiling the game code to more legible C#